pndurette/gTTS/docs/tokenizer.rst

 Using a 3rd-party tokenizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Even though :class:`gtts.tokenizer.core.Tokenizer` works well in this context, there are way more advanced tokenizers and tokenzing techniques.
-As long as you can restrict the lenght of output tokens, you can use any tokenizer you'd like, such as the ones in `NLTK <http://www.nltk.org>`_.
+As long as you can restrict the length of output tokens, you can use any tokenizer you'd like, such as the ones in `NLTK <http://www.nltk.org>`_.

 Minimizing
 ----------